How to Cite a Meme in APA, MLA, or Chicago

 The meme is one of the funniest and weirdest trends to arise from digital images on the Internet.
 There are memes to make you laugh at almost anything, from funny cats to politicians to a successful kid.
-Though unconventional, if you choose cite a meme this guide can help!
+Though unconventional, if you choose to cite a meme, this guide can help!

 The best way to cite a meme is to use a citation structure similar to what you would use for citing a digital image.
 Memes are, after all, digital images that have been slightly altered or edited.

 To cite a meme properly, you must identify the following pieces of information: